NicolasMSalas/eco395m_ml_coffee_trees/README.md

 The data for the exchange rates of the top 5 coffee exporting countries was taken from the IMF database.
 It is measured as the value of the foreign currencies for 1 USD.
 The data was downloaded from the website and placed into the `raw_data` folder.
 I also renamed the files to make extracting easier, as they were all downloaded with the exact same name.
 Since the raw data from the IMF is formatted in a premade table, the `xr_clean_data.py` code is used to put the data in a format that is easily read.

 ## Commodity Prices
+Commodity prices came from a dataset issued by the IMF.
+We focused on finding the global price of coffee as well as 2 complements (milk, sugar) and 1 substitue (tea).
+Some of the prices for these commodities vary based on different weights and volumes so they had to be normalized to (USD/pound).

 ## Futures Closing Prices